American Made Audio Equipment

 & American Made Amplifiers

-Founded by Jim White, who was previously with Theta Digital, this California-based manufacturer makes extraordinary tube and hybrid tube/solid-state electronics with exceptional sound and build-quality.
+Founded by Jim White, who was previously with Theta Digital, this California-based manufacturer makes extraordinary tube and hybrid tube/solid-state electronics with exceptional sound and build quality.
 Designed and built in Moorpark, California.
-The Aesthetix Calypso is the current Windhaming reference preamplifier.
+The Aesthetix Calypso and Janus served as the reference preamps for Windhaming reviews 1001-1033.

 Audio Research makes tube and solid state preamplifiers, amplifiers and phono stages in Plymouth, Minnesota.
-This is the company that invented high-end audio as it is known today (though many will argue, and with reason, that McIntosh deserves that accolade.)
-See the Soundstage Magazine Audio Research Factory Tour here.
 Italian-owned, but still made in Minnesota, Audio Research continues to craft beautiful, reliable and supremely musical equipment.
 Steve Guttenberg of CNET has a nice short piece on Audio Research.
-The Audio Research VT-100 Mk II is the current Windhaming reference amplifier.

-Makers of exceptional tube and solid-state electronics, the BAT factory is in Wilmington, Delaware.
-The BAT VK-P5 is the current Windhaming reference phono pre-amp.
+Makers of exceptional tube and solid-state amplifiers, preamplifiers and phono stages, the BAT factory is in Wilmington, Delaware.

-Coda Technologies builds power amplifiers, linestage preamplifiers, and phono preamplifiers.
-From the Soundstage Magazine Factory Tour in Sacramento, California:
+Coda Technologies builds power amplifiers, linestage preamplifiers, and phono preamplifiers in Sacramento, CA. From the Soundstage Magazine Factory Tour in Sacramento, California:

 “What was most impressive about the production was seeing the quality of workmanship and the attention to detail.
 Coda Technologies is certainly not a large company, but they’re able to build audio components that are truly world-class in terms of technology, build quality, and performance.”